Skip to content

 I’d like to see some way of child protection services and child protection social workers actively working towards addressing those injustices.

 That doesn’t mean we can’t have an impact on an individual level too though.
-The Frontline programme training taught me to adopt a way of working that always considers the experiences of children and their parents.
+Approach Social Work taught me to adopt a way of working that always considers the experiences of children and their parents.
 What will their experience be of me walking into their home?
 It can be easy to get swept up in juggling thinking about risks and ensuring that all the relevant things are covered when going on a visit.
 But being systemic means that I try to think about what I can do to get the best from someone or at least just make the experience as positive as possible for them.
 Our interactions with them as social workers are a huge part of this – on a basic level, people want to feel understood.
 This is why representation is so important.
 The more social workers can mirror a diverse range of backgrounds, whether it’s with class or race, or gender, the more it can help with service users feeling understood.

 Apply to Approach Social Work